Hexao/motus/README.md

 ## Usage: auto-play

-If you already know which word you should find, you can do a run with the same output as [the 1st part][2] but without need to put the result.
+If you already know which word you should find, you can do a run with the same output as [the 1st part][2] but without having to input the results.
 To do this, simply type:

 ```sh
 $ cargo r -r -- -a blizzard